Ddaretrogamer/poryscript-formatting/README.md

-# Pokemon Text Validator
+# Poryscript Text Validator

-A Visual Studio Code extension that provides real-time visual feedback for Pokemon ROM hack text length validation.
+A Visual Studio Code extension that provides real-time visual feedback for Pokemon ROM hack text length validation when using poryscript.

 ## Features

-- **Real-time text validation**: Highlights text strings in `.pory` and `.inc` files
+- **Real-time text validation**: Highlights text strings in `.pory` files
 - **Visual color coding**:
   - Green/acceptable color for lines within the pixel limit
   - Red/warning color for lines that exceed the limit and need line breaks